 When I can stop and consider how someone else sees the problem or lack of a problem, the new view can change my perception.

 Let’s keep this simple.

 Basically, perspective is the vantage point from which I view the world.
 My interpretation of what I see shapes my perceptions.
-Depending on where I am standing, my role in the organization, or the experiences I bring to the discussion, perspective changes.
-When my perspective changes, my perception, or interpretation of what I see, changes.
+Depending on where I am standing, or the experiences I bring to the discussion, perspective changes.
+When my perspective changes, my perception or interpretation of what I see changes.

 “We must look at the lens through which we see the world, as well as the world we see, and that the lens itself shapes how we interpret the world.” – Stephen R. Covey

 Teams often complain about colleagues who refuse to look at the issues.
 Frustration builds when we don’t understand why others cannot or will not see what appears plainly in front of us.

 Improvement, excellence, quality—all require change.
 Change creates discomfort.
 Leading change requires seeking and responding to the needs of others.
 We acknowledge and respond to other’s views of the world.
 We learn to see the same situation from a different perspective.

 Influential leaders learn to see problems through the eyes of others.
 They make deliberate efforts to seek understanding.
 Responsive leaders remain open to issues and people’s concerns.
 They organize their actions based on other considerations.
 Most importantly, they stay focused on the purpose and intent of the goal.

 Dare to change the rules . . .

 Many of us, myself included, would prefer that others just see things our way.
 But then we lose the opportunity to dig deeper.
 To dare ourselves and others to open our thoughts to new perspectives.
 Leading for excellence, to become our best, makes room for believing in what is possible.